 Since getting the FAA medical file can take ten to twelve weeks to arrive, I recommend that the pilot request the FAA medical file as soon as possible even if the file review has not (yet) been required by the agency.

 Ask for one copy for every professional in your case, such as your AME, an aviation psychiatrist, and if you have been asked to see an aviation psychologist.
 We prefer that you have the file sent directly to the professional, but in case you are still trying to locate an expert you can have the file sent to yourself instead.
 If you are receiving the file directly, do not break the seal on the envelope.
 If the seal of the envelope is broken then your doctor may request a new copy directly from the FAA.

-I have word from FAA administrators that a certified “Blue-Ribbon” medical file is not required.
-There may still be reasons to request a Blue Ribbon file but generally, you can skip the extra cost in requesting a notarized copy of your record.
+Unless so stated, YOU DO NOT HAVE TO REQUEST A COPY OF A CERTIFIED (BLUE RIBBON) MEDICAL FILE.
+There could be unique reasons to request a Blue Ribbon file but you can usually skip the extra cost in requesting a notarized copy of your record.